-- agrees with the results of previous studies (e.g., Shepherd and McLandress, 2011; Chrysanthou et al., 2020).
-For the SH, our 595 results are at odds with those of Chrysanthou et al. (2020) who reported a peak strengthening of the BDC in austral summer in response to a quadrupling of CO2 in an atmospheric model with prescribed preindustrial ozone.
-We note that the GHG-induced strengthening of the residual mean streamfunction is confined southnorth of 55°S in austral winter, unlike in summer when it reaches the polar region.
-The magnitude of the strengthening during winter is, however, much larger than that during summer. - 600 An important exception to the GHG-induced strengthening occurs in November in the SH, when GHGs lead to a weakening of the mass flux in the lower stratosphere.
+- 420 it reaches the polar region.
+The magnitude of the strengthening during winter is, however, much larger than that during summer.
+An important exception to the GHG-induced strengthening occurs in November in the SH, when GHGs lead to a weakening of the mass flux in the lower stratosphere.
 The upward tropical mass flux is enhanced by increasing GHGs throughout the year, driven from the NH between November and February in agreement with the simulations by Oberländer et al. (2013), from the SH between May and July, and from both hemispheres to different extents for the rest of the year.
-In contrast, ozone recovery weakens the BDC, which is consistent with previous studies (Oman et al., 2009; Lin and Fu, 2013; Oberländer et al., 2013; - 605 Polvani et al., 2018, 2019).
+In contrast, ozone recovery - 425 weakens the BDC, which is consistent with previous studies (Oman et al., 2009; Lin and Fu, 2013; Oberländer et al., 2013; Polvani et al., 2018, 2019).
 The ozone effect is strong in the lower stratosphere only in November-December in the SH and April-May in the NH.
 The largest impact occurs in the SH in November, when the recovery of the Antarctic ozone hole takes place.
 This is also the only month when the tropical mass flux is significantly affected by ozone recovery.

-Throughout most of the year, the total change in the BDC during the twenty-first century follows the change due to increasing GHGs and the BDC strengthens.
-In November and December, however, the BDC in the SH weakens, driven by both ozone

-- 610 recovery and increasing GHGs in November and by ozone recovery alone in December.
+Throughout most of the year, the total change in the BDC during the twenty-first century follows the change due to increasing 430 GHGs and the BDC strengthens.
+In November and December, however, the BDC in the SH weakens, driven by both ozone recovery and increasing GHGs in November and by ozone recovery alone in December.
 The weakening in the SH offsets the strengthening in the NH during November, leading to an insignificant change in the tropical mass flux.
-The change in the residual mean stream function shown for November in supplementary Fig. S1 reveals that while ozone recovery weakens the BDC throughout the depth of the stratosphere, the increase in GHGs only weakens the lower branch. - The two months during which ozone recovery influences the BDC are also the two months during which all three members of 615 the INTERACT O_3 ensemble simulate a stronger weakening than all three members of the PRESC O_3 CMIP6 O_3 ensemble (haollow circles in Fig. 10 b).
+The change in the residual mean stream function shown for November in supplementary Fig. S1 reveals that while ozone recovery weakens the BDC throughout the depth of the stratosphere, the increase in GHGs only weakens the lower branch.

+- The two months during which ozone recovery influences the BDC are also the two months during which all three members of the INTERACT\O3 ensemble simulate a stronger weakening than all three members of the CMIP6\O3 ensemble (hollow circles in Fig. 10 b).
 This once again points to the fact that the effects of ozone recovery are weaker when the CMIP6 ozone field is prescribed.
 A similar behavior occurs in May in the NH, although the ozone recovery has a weaker effect there.
-In addition, the November BDC weakening is confined below 20 hPa in PRESC O3CMIP6 O3, exhibiting a structure more similar to that of the GHG effect, while the weakening in INTERACT O_3 extends to the upper stratosphere, in accordance

-620 with the ozone effect (Fig. S1).
+In addition, the November BDC weakening is confined below 20 hPa in CMIP6\O3, exhibiting a structure more similar to that - 440 of the GHG effect, while the weakening in INTERACT\O3 extends to the upper stratosphere, in accordance with the ozone effect (Fig. S1).